Best Milk Alternative For Coffee (Non-Dairy Milk Alternatives For Coffee)

 Some baristas also believe that you need to pour latte art faster with oat milk.

-Using oat milk for latte art - milk alternatives for coffee Using oat milk for latte art
+Using oat milk for latte art - milk alternatives for coffee

-This is probably the closest to cow's milk that you're going to get with a plant-based alternative, as the rich mouthfeel of oat milk is very similar to that of dairy.
+This is the closest to cow's milk that you're going to get with a plant-based alternative, as the rich mouthfeel of oat milk is very similar to that of dairy.

 It's well worth trying out!
 Some of our top favourite brands in order of priority: 1.
 Moma Oat Milk 2.
 Rebel Kitchen Oat Mylk 3.
 Minor Figures 4.
 Oatly